 Colombian Man Pleads Guilty To Drug Charge

-This case was investigated by the Panama Express Strike Force, a standing Organized Crime Drug Enforcement Task Force (OCDETF) investigation, comprised of agents and analysts from the Federal Bureau of Investigation, U.S. Immigration and Customs Enforcement’s Homeland Security Investigations, the Drug Enforcement Administration, the United States Coast Guard Investigative Service, the Naval Criminal Investigative Service, and U.S. Southern Command's Joint Interagency Task Force South.
+This case was investigated by the Panama Express Strike Force, a standing Organized Crime Drug Enforcement Task Force (OCDETF) comprised of agents and analysts from the U.S. Coast Guard Investigative Service, the Drug Enforcement Administration, the Federal Bureau of Investigation, U.S. Immigration and Customs Enforcement’s Homeland Security Investigations, the Naval Criminal Investigative Service, and U.S. Southern Command’s Joint Interagency Task Force South.
 The principal mission of the OCDETF program is to identify, disrupt, and dismantle the most serious drug trafficking and money laundering organizations and those primarily responsible for the nation’s drug supply.
-This case is being prosecuted by Assistant United States Attorney Christopher F. Murray.
-The Office of International Affairs, Department of Justice, assisted with Lever’s extradition from Colombia.
+The Department of Justice’s Office of International Affairs and the U.S. Embassy, Bogotá, Colombia, assisted with the extradition process.
+The case is being prosecuted by Assistant United States Attorney Christopher F. Murray.